Port Sealing: An Effective Heat Sealing Solution

 End dispensing or boat fitments require heat sealing into the end of a closed bag requiring multiple mechanisms and heat seal dies.
 The heat seal tooling for the end dispensing or boat fitments usually requires heat sealing completely around the fitment or around the open end of the bag from both sides during a single cycle.
 Sometimes, this heat seal is performed while sealing the entire perimeter of the bag itself.

 Since many of the bag applications are for storing medical fluids or dispensing medicine, a higher level of assembly equipment and validation of the heat seal processes are required.
 When a higher level of accuracy is required, then the heat seal equipment must have an appropriate level of validation and control features.
 Heat sealing systems with linear or servo actuators integrated into the machine along with process control alarms have the highest ratings for accuracy and repeatability.

 For higher production volumes the heat sealing equipment and converting equipment can be combined together into a custom automation system.
 These systems are the most complex, as they will require a matrix of parts and assembly combinations.
 These automation systems will produce the greatest array of parts with a minimum amount of operator interaction.
-This will help medical bag manufacturers to meet the higher levels of certification and compliancy, while reducing and/or eliminate failures due to operator error.
+This will help medical bag manufacturers to meet the higher levels of certification and compliancy, while reducing and/or eliminating failures due to operator error.

 Contact Us or call (925) 454-9800 to speak with a Thermal Press engineer.